DLR-RM/stable-baselines3/docs/guide/callbacks.rst

 .. warning::

-  You need to make sure that the ``eval_env`` is wrapped the same way as the the training environment, for instance using ``VecTransposeImage`` wrapper if you have a channel-last image as input.
+  You need to make sure that the ``eval_env`` is wrapped the same way as the the training environment, for instance using the ``VecTransposeImage`` wrapper if you have a channel-last image as input.
   The ``EvalCallback`` outputs a warning if it is not the case.